vesterheim/vesterheim.github.io/index.md

     caption:
     title:
     subtitle:
     teaser: Offered twice in 2016!
-During this incredible journey through Iceland and Southern Norway, experience the splendor of dramatic landscapes and the warm hearts of the people who live there.
+The full itinerary is now available for this incredible journey through Iceland and Southern Norway.
+Experience the splendor of dramatic landscapes and the warm hearts of the people who live there.
     published: true
     start_date:
     stop_date: